GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 In this session you will hear from the following speaker:

-* Tait Chamberlain, U.S. Department of Education (ED)
+* Tait Chamberlain — U.S. Department of Education (ED)

 - - -